-If you’ve fallen in love with the thought of exploring Cuba but are worried about the process of getting a visa, then read on.
+How to get a visa for Cuba?
+If you’ve fallen in love with the thought of exploring Cuba but are worrying about the process of getting a visa, then read on.
 We’ll explain the ins and outs of what is actually generally a very quick and simple process.
 In fact, you’ll probably end up wondering why you ever worried at all!
 So, first things first, what exactly is a Cuba Visitor Visa?

 What is a Cuba Visitor Visa?

 The Cuban authorities require citizens of most nationalities to obtain a Cuba Visitor Visa, which for most is a painless process that takes only a few minutes to complete.
-The exact details of what is required differ between nationalities (particularly US citizens and those reaching Cuba via the US as outlined below), and have been known to change with little or no notice, so it’s always best to double-check the information provided before travel.
+The exact details of what is required will differ between different nationalities (particularly actual US citizens vs those reaching Cuba via the US as outlined below), and have been known to change with little or no notice, so it’s always best to double-check the information provided before travel.

 Do you need a Cuba Visitor Visa?

 Probably, yes.
 Most nationalities need to obtain a Cuba Visitor Visa before arrival in the country for a short-term holiday.
 Here it starts to get a little more complicated, with different requirements for different nationalities, and more than a few exceptions that prove the rule.

 Citizens of Benin, Bosnia and Herzegovina, Macedonia, Malaysia, Montenegro and Serbia are able to visit Cuba without getting visa for up to 90 days.
 Citizens of Grenada and Saint Vincent and the Grenadines are able to do likewise for 60 days.
 Those with passports from Antigua and Barbuda, Belarus, Mongolia, Russia, Saint Kitts and Nevis, Saint Lucia, Singapore, Barbados and Dominica can visit the island without getting a visa for one month.